-Ready to find out everything you want to know about the inspirational phrase “Je n’ai pas peur”?
+Are you ready to discover all the things you need to know about the basic French phrase “Je n’ai pas peur”?

-It includes a full guide of what it is and how to use it in everyday life with an audio example.
-And because we want to help you on your learning journey, we also sprinkled some useful stuff like synonyms, slow pronunciation audio, dialogue example and more!
+To be more specific, this includes a detailed guide of what it is and how you can use it in a casual conversation with an audio example.
+And because we want to help you on your learning journey, we also sprinkled some useful informations like slow pronunciation audio, dialogue example and more!

 The literal meaning is: